InfuseAI/primehub-python-sdk/docs/CLI/groups.md

 Get a group or list groups

 Available Commands:
-  get                  Get group by name list                 List groups
+  add-user             Add a user to a group by id get                  Get group by name list                 List groups remove-user          Remove a user from a group by id

 Options:
   -h, --help           Show the help